 About this Exhibition

-The Arizona Barrel Cactus is one of thousands of plant species native to the U.S. This cactus occurs in Arizona, New Mexico, and Texas, and straddles the border into Mexico.
-Its spines protect the body of the plant from being eaten by animals, but they do eat its fruit and seeds.
+The Saguaro is an iconic plant of the southwest, and is one of thousands of plant species native to the U.S. This cactus occurs in Arizona and southern California and straddles the border into Mexico.
 The artist, Joan McGann, lives in Arizona and has depicted many species of Cactus, in pen and ink, sometimes combined with colored pencil or watercolor.

 Artist Carol Hamilton working on a field sketch of a native wood lily, Lilium philadelphicum, in Connecticut.